 - 1. Failure of the accused, without due cause, to attend or remain at a discipline hearing shall be dealt with as follows: - a.
-An accused individual who refuses to attend, waives their right to participate, fails to

-- b.
-BC Soccer may at its discretion charge a re-hearing fee of up to \$1000. - 2.
+An accused individual who refuses to attend, waives their right to participate, fails to attend or who walks out of a disciplined hearing, thus preventing a Discipline Committee from rendering a decision on the case, shall stand suspended until such time they make a written request for another hearing and appear at a scheduled subsequent hearing. - b.
+BC Soccer may at its discretion charge a re-hearing fee of up to \$1000 + GST. - 2.
 And notwithstanding the refusal, waiving of the right or the failure to attend a hearing, if a Discipline Committee determines that it has obtained sufficient evidence to make a sound and supportable decision it may render its decision. - 3.
-Should the accused thereafter wish to have a hearing and contest the decision, they may do so and may be charged a re-hearing fee of \$1000.
+Should the accused thereafter wish to have a hearing and contest the decision, they may do so and may be charged a re-hearing fee of \$1000 + GST.